HIPAA Compliant AI Assistant: 2026 Buyer’s Guide & Checklist

 A Business Associate Agreement, or BAA, is a legally binding contract between a healthcare provider and a vendor that will handle PHI on its behalf.
 This document is the absolute foundation of any compliant partnership.
 It outlines the vendor’s responsibilities to protect patient data, report any breaches, use the information only for permitted purposes, and accept liability for violations.

 HIPAA requires a signed BAA to be in place before any PHI is shared.
 The Department of Health and Human Services (HHS) has enforced penalties even when no breach occurred, simply for the failure to have a BAA.
-For instance, one medical practice faced a $31,000 fine for sharing PHI with a vendor without this critical agreement in place.
 If a potential AI vendor is unwilling to sign a BAA, the conversation is over.

 Understanding Privacy Rule Compliance